one-third-reason/Undetectable-Minecraft-autoclicker-speedbridge/README.md

 - _"X"_ to activate autoclicker (right button)

-- _"Z"_ to activate speedbridge bot
+- _"Z"_ to activate speedbridge macro

 You may change those in the code later on